Cooking frozen chicken breast in the air fryer is one of those things that feels like it shouldn't work, but it actually does.

 That's why I always use the cooking times as a starting point and rely on a meat thermometer to know when the chicken is done.
 It takes the guesswork out of cooking frozen chicken and helps prevent dry chicken breast.

-How to Adjust Cooking Time for Different Frozen Chicken Breast Sizes
+How to Adjust for Different Chicken Breast Sizes

 In my experience, checking the temperature early is one of the easiest ways to avoid overcooking chicken breast.
 Frozen chicken can vary more than people expect, especially when the pieces are different sizes.